chaseruskin/orbit/docs/src/reference/environment_variables.md

 See [`orbit env`](./../commands/env.md) for checking environment variables on the command-line.
 Not all environment variables, especially runtime environment variables, may be available.

+To review runtime environment variables, open the `.env` file created by Orbit at the root of a target's output directory.
+All environment variables found in the `.env` file are set by Orbit during the build process before the execution stage.

 <!--
 Note about environment variables vs. settings file vs. arguments